The Real You Only Shows Up When It’s Ugly.

 Sometimes it's just breathing through the storm.

-Sometimes it’s not saying what you really want to say.
+Sometimes it’s biting your tongue when you really want to unload.

-Sometimes it’s keeping your heart open when everything tells you to shut it down.
+Sometimes it’s keeping your heart open when every scar is telling you to slam the gates shut.

 Staying looks like answering the phone even when you're dreading the voice on the other end.